PRODUCTS & INNOVATION

 Want to know more?

-Get details on the differences between Abbott’s five COVID-19 tests.
+Get details on the differences between Abbott’s six COVID-19 tests.
 And get a closer look at Abbott’s comprehensive efforts to tackle COVID-19.

 1. Based on number of COVID-19 tests being distributed under FDA Emergency Use Authorization and CE Mark.